 Because of their high cost and speed, wire transfers are best for large or time-sensitive transfers, either within the US or abroad.
-But if time-sensitivity isn’t an issue, an ACH payment offers significant advantage over a wire transfer, with its lower cost.
+But if time-sensitivity isn’t an issue, an ACH payment offers significant advantage over a wire transfer, because of its lower cost.

-- ACH payments are a type of electronic bank-to-bank payments in the US
+ACH payments are a type of electronic bank-to-bank payment in the US.

 ACH payments differ from card payments like those made via Visa or Mastercard.